Eljon Toçi

-Eljon Toçi (born 9 January 2003) is an Albanian professional footballer who plays as a centre-forward for Italian club Dolomiti on loan from Fiorentina.
+Eljon Toçi (born 9 January 2003) is an Albanian professional footballer who plays as a centre-forward for club Dolomiti, on loan from club Fiorentina.

 Club career

 Early career

 Toçi started his career with local club Olimpia Merano in South Tyrol as a young child, before joining Südtirol, also in the same region.
 He would progress through the ranks at the club and was promoted to the first team in January 2020, where he made his senior professional debut in a Serie C match on 19 January 2020, coming on as an 85th-minute substitute in the 4–1 win over Rimini.

 Fiorentina

 On 4 August 2023, Toçi was loaned by Fiorentina to Serie C club Sestri Levante.
 On 12 January 2024, he moved on a new loan to Pro Sesto, also in Serie C.